 Our success depends significantly on our ability to protect our proprietary rights to the technologies we use in our products and services.
 We generally rely on a combination of copyrights, patents, trademarks and trade secret laws and contractual rights to protect our intellectual property rights.
 We also enter into confidentiality and assignment of intellectual property agreements with our employees, consultants and corporate partners, and control access to and distribution of our proprietary information.
 Despite our efforts to protect our proprietary rights, unauthorized parties may attempt to copy or otherwise obtain and use our products or technology.
 If we are unable to protect our proprietary rights adequately, our competitors could use the intellectual property we have developed to enhance their own products and services, which could materially harm our business and impair the value of our common stock.
-Monitoring and preventing unauthorized use of our technology, including sending cease and desist letters.
-In addition, we may be required to commence litigation to protect our intellectual property rights.
-If we are unsuccessful in such litigation, our rights to enforce such intellectual property may be impaired or we could lose some or all of our rights to such intellectual property.
+Monitoring and preventing unauthorized use of our technology is difficult.
+From time to time, we undertake actions to prevent unauthorized use of our technology, including sending cease and desist letters.
+In addition, we may be required to commence litigation to protect our intellectual property rights or to determine the validity and scope of the proprietary rights of others.
+For example, see "Legal Proceedings" in Item 3 for a discussion of certain patent infringement litigation relating to our satellites.
+If we are unsuccessful in any such litigation, our rights to enforce such intellectual property may be impaired or we could lose some or all of our rights to such intellectual property.
 We do not know whether the steps we have taken will prevent unauthorized use of our technology, including in foreign countries where the laws may not protect our proprietary rights as extensively as in the United States.
-If we are unable to protect our proprietary rights, we may find ourselves at a competitive disadvantage to others who need not incur the substantial expense, time and effort required to create the innovative products.
-Also, we have delivered certain technical data and information to the U.S. government under procurement contracts, and it may have unlimited rights to use that technical data and information.
-There can be no assurance that the U.S. government will not authorize others to use that data and info
+If we are unable to protect our proprietary rights, we may find ourselves at a competitive disadvantage to others who need not incur the substantial expense, time and effort required to create the in